Xubu6/mlb_pitch_data/README.md

 Due to the size of the datasets, we have not uploaded the original files to GitHub.
 However, they can be downloaded at: https://www.kaggle.com/datasets/pschale/mlb-pitch-data-20152018.
 Make sure you place the downloaded files in the `/raw_data` directory.

+Also, you will need to create the triggers, views, and stored procedures that are required for the site to function.
+They are also located under the `/scripts/` directory.
+Run them in the following order (after the tables have been created and populated):

+* `PitcherProcedures.sql`
+* `views.sql`
+* `triggers.sql`

-After running the two scripts, your local MySQL environment should be fully set up for this application.
+After running these scripts, your local MySQL environment should be fully set up for this application.

 ## Environment/Code Setup